modmuss50/OptiFabric/README.md

 After installing fabric for 1.14, you will need to place the OptiFabric mod jar as well as the optifine installer in the mods folder.

+Fabric Loader should be the latest version from the [Fabric Website](https://fabricmc.net/use/)

-Fabric API 0.2.7 is recommended, you can download it from [here](https://minecraft.curseforge.com/projects/fabric/files/2702281).
-Newer (0.3.0+) versions may have issues with shaders, if you know how to fix this please get in contact, thanks.
+If you are using Fabric API version 0.2.7 is recommended, you can download it from [here](https://minecraft.curseforge.com/projects/fabric/files/2702281).
+Newer (0.3.0+) versions may have issues with shaders, a fix is being worked on.

 ## Links